Will Seymore: Sligo Rovers

 Seymore signed for League of Ireland Premier Division side Sligo Rovers on 9 December 2019.

 In a stop-start season, shortened, due to the COVID-19 pandemic, to an 18-game league season, he made 13 appearances in the League, as Sligo finished in fourth place, qualifying for the Europa Conference League.

 Seymore made a further two appearances in the FAI Cup as Sligo reached the semi-final, before losing to eventual runners-up, Shamrock Rovers.

 Finn Harps

 Seymore signed for Finn Harps ahead of the 2021 League of Ireland Premier Division season.

 New Mexico United

 On January 2, 2022, Seymore returned to the United States to sign with USL Championship side New Mexico United.
 He helped the club reach 3 playoffs in three years and helped the club finish 1st in the western conference regular season, the first time in club history.
+On August 24, 2026 New Mexico United announced the mutual termination of Seymore's contract.